odabugs/kof13-hitboxes/README.txt

 This readme document is currently "to be written" in a future commit to this project.
 For now, please refer instead to INSTALL.txt for installation and startup instructions.

+Special thanks to Phoenix for testing, feature suggestions, compiling data essential for proper discerning of hitbox types, and for fielding user support.